bastion-rs/book/src/ch02-01-initializing-bastion.md

 ## Initialize

 Bastion needs to be initialized.
-You can init it with the default configuration or with a custom one.
+You can initialize it with the default configuration or with a custom one.
 A custom configuration will allow you to override the `Backtraces`\* system

 Enabled by default, a custom configuration will allow you to override it and enable or disable the `Backtraces`.